kserve/community/security/self-assessment.md

  - Committers are required to agree to the Developer Certificate of Origin (DCO) for each and every commit by simply stating you have a legal right to make the contribution.
 - At least one reviewer is required for a pull request to be approved.
 - Automated CI/CD with vulnerability scanning and static analysis.
-  - There are scheduled vulnerability scams ad code and container level:
+  - There are scheduled vulnerability scans at code and container image level:
-    - [Container Scan](https://github.com/kserve/kserve/blob/master/.github/workflows/scheduled-image-scan.yml): Executed twice a week.
+    - [Container Image Scan](https://github.com/kserve/kserve/blob/master/.github/workflows/scheduled-image-scan.yml): Executed twice a week.
     - [Code Scan](https://github.com/kserve/kserve/blob/master/.github/workflows/scheduled-go-security-scan.yml): Executed every Sunday.
 - Automated tests for unit, integration, and end-to-end testing.
 - Automated code quality checks and linting.